IITDh-Robotics/DroneDash-23/docs/201_World.md

+---
-# Launching a New World
+title: Launching a New World
-This guide will walk you through launching into a newly released world.
+description: This guide will walk you through launching into a newly released world.
+permalink: /Guides/OBS/
+category: Guides
+order: 201
+---
+*
+{:toc}

 ## Update Drone Dash
 First we need to update Drone Dash to the latest version to get the latest worlds.
 Run the following command to update Drone Dash.